Powerlearnproject/se-day1-assignment-ShehuAdekumi/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+In software quality assurance, different types of testing are used to ensure that software functions correctly and meets requirements.
+Here’s an overview of the key testing types:

+1. Unit Testing:
+   - What It Is: Testing individual components or functions of the software in isolation to ensure they work as expected.
+   - Importance: Detects issues early in development, making it easier and cheaper to fix bugs.
+It ensures that each part of the codebase functions correctly on its own.

+2. Integration Testing:
+   - What It Is: Testing the interaction between different modules or components of the software to ensure they work together as intended.
+   - Importance: Catches issues that may arise when combining components, such as data flow problems, interface mismatches, or dependency errors.
+It ensures that integrated modules function as a whole.

+3. System Testing:
+   - What It Is: Testing the complete and integrated software system to verify that it meets the specified requirements.
+   - Importance: Validates the entire system’s functionality, performance, and security in an environment that simulates real-world use.
+It ensures that the system works as a cohesive unit.

+4. Acceptance Testing:
+   - What It Is: Testing conducted by the end-users or stakeholders to determine if the software meets their requirements and is ready for deployment.
+   - Importance: Ensures that the software satisfies the user’s needs and business requirements.
+It is the final validation before the software is released to production.

+Overall Importance: Each type of testing plays a critical role in identifying and fixing issues at different stages of development.
+Together, they contribute to delivering high-quality, reliable, and user-friendly software.

 #Part 2: Introduction to AI and Prompt Engineering